AnthonySteele/anthonysteele.github.io/DecoupledTestingStyle.md

 And these tests, in my experience, better deliver the stated benefits of unit tests: both TDD and fearless refactoring.
 And are what was originally meant.

+## Origin

+I did not originate this style.
+I'm linking to pioneers of unit testing to emphasise that.
+But while I liked these ideas, I didn't get to experience them in full until I joined a project that had been recently set up, where they were already in use as the existing default style.

+It took me a while, from thinking that the tests read nicely, but had a lot of setup and indirection to get the same results.
+Then and over weeks realising that the results were better.
+Then noticing that actual test-first development was somehow happening a lot more often, and refactoring was much smoother.
+Eventually I decided that the style is undersold, not overrated.

 ## Related

 * [Decouple your Unit Tests](https://www.anthonysteele.co.uk/CoupledTesting)